dmeulen/ndocker-amavisd/README.md

 It has JSON formatted logging enabled and ready for structured logging.
 However, amavis is a strange beast.
 Most log lines are not formatted in JSON, but it will produce a single line that contains all fields needed in JSON format.

-It will read spamassassin user preferences from consul if "amavis/user_prefs" is available in the K/V store in consul and will restart amavisd if those preferences are changed.
+It will read spamassassin user preferences from consul if "amavis/user_prefs" is available in the consul K/V store and will restart amavisd if those preferences are updated.
 This can be used to change scores or whitelist email addresses.

 # ENVIRONMENT VARIABLES
 Env var | Description | Notes